Alivewwt/NLP-Model/LSAN/README.md

-This is the code for our paper "Label-Specific Document Representation for Multi-Label Text Classification"
+This is the code for paper "Label-Specific Document Representation for Multi-Label Text Classification"